EV Range Variables

 While you can’t change the outside temperature, you may be able to reset the vehicle’s memory of your previous driving performance, so it is able to recalibrate range estimates based on more recent usage patterns.

-But this is only a ‘maybe’, and is likely to vary from brand to brand, software versions, etc.
+But this is only a ‘maybe’, and is likely to vary from vehicle brand to brand, software versions, etc.

 The only way to find out is to give it a try….